Airman Family Readiness Program (AFRP)

 The Airman and Family Readiness Program consists of three key players:

-- The AFRPM ensures program regulations are met; guarantees Commanders, Military Point of Contact’s and Key Volunteer’s understand and promote their vision for Family Readiness.
-Investigates and researches community resources that further assists and promotes our members.
+- The AFRPM ensures program regulations are met; guarantees Commanders, Military Points of Contact, and Key Volunteers understand and promote their vision for Family Readiness; and investigates and researches community resources that further assist and promote our members.

-- The Airman and Family Readiness Assistant: assists the AFRPM, by assisting Airmen with resource, referrals, and financial assistant qualifications, as well as Support to Commanders/Military Point of Contact’s/Key Volunteers.
+- The Airman and Family Readiness Assistant assists the AFRPM by assisting Airmen with resources, referrals, and financial assistance qualifications, as well as supporting Commanders/Military Points of Contact/Key Volunteers.

-- The Air Wing Integrator supports and develops the Yellow Ribbon Reintegration program, Strong Bonds Marriage Enrichment, and The Resiliency programs.
-These three programs promote family unity before, during and after deployments.
-By introducing the reintegration and reconstitution process to the family and military member before and after a deployment, develops and confirms the Mission Readiness of our members and their support system.
+- The Air Wing Integrator supports and develops the Yellow Ribbon Reintegration Program, Strong Bonds Marriage Enrichment, and the Resiliency programs.
+These three programs promote family unity before, during, and after deployments.
+Introducing the reintegration and reconstitution process to the family and military member before and after a deployment develops and confirms the Mission Readiness of our members and their support system.

 For more information on the services and support that is available to you for this program, please click here.

-The Airman and Family Readiness Program is located at:
+The Airman and Family Readiness Center is located at:

 18860 E. Breckenridge Ave.